How to apply for postgraduate research

 Documentation to include in your application

 When you have secured a supervisor, you will discuss and refine the project together.
-Once your research proposal is finalised, gather all the essential documents that you will need to submit with your application:
+Once your research proposal is finalised, you will need to gather the following essential documents to submit with your application.

 • Official academic transcripts in the original language and English translation.